Elvis Presley death conspiracy theories: 1993 to present

+Bixby hosted the two specials (the second of which featured an intimate discussion about death with Presley's spiritual confidant Geller) while himself dying of cancer.
+In his final months he directed The Woman Who Loved Elvis, a TV movie featuring a sympathetic and humanistic view of a Presley fan, based on the novel Graced Land by Laura Kalpakian.
+It aired in April 1993, six months before Bixby's death on 21 November.

-Since the early 1990s, mainstream interest in the conspiracy theory has waned but Elvis sightings have continued both as a source of humor and from an increasingly fringe demographic of believers.
+Since the early 1990s, mainstream interest in the conspiracy theory has waned but alleged Elvis sightings have continued both as a source of humor and from an increasingly fringe demographic of believers.

 In 1995, R. Serge Denisoff published a book entitled True Disbelievers: The Elvis Contagion about the origins and history of the conspiracy theory.

-After many years performing as "Orion", Ellis opened a pawn shop where he was shot and killed during an armed robbery in 1998.
+After many years performing as Orion, Ellis opened a pawn shop where he was shot and killed during an armed robbery in 1998.

 In 1999, Brewer-Giorgio published her final book, Elvis Undercover: Is He Alive and Coming Back?
 Amongst other misinformation, this book claimed Presley may have been an extra in the 1998 film Finding Graceland.
 That same year, some claimed to have seen Presley at Legoland California.

 In January 2015, a fake news website claimed that an 80-year-old homeless man in San Diego named Jessie had been posthumously identified by DNA evidence as Presley.
 A groundskeeper working at Graceland was claimed to be Presley in 2016.
 One persistent rumour held that Presley was visible as an extra in the 1990 film Home Alone, wearing a turtleneck and a sports jacket during a scene shot at an airport.
 The man turned out to be Gary Richard Grott, who died of a heart attack in February 2016.
-Another false "sighting" that has survived to the 2020s as an earnestly-believed conspiracy theory holds that Presley may be living as preacher Bob Joyce, despite the fact that Joyce is clearly significantly younger than a living Presley would be.
+Another false claim that has survived to the 2020s as an earnestly-believed conspiracy theory holds that Presley may be living as preacher Bob Joyce, despite the fact that Joyce is clearly significantly younger than a living Presley would be.

 Brewer-Giorgio died on January 25, 2025, in Georgia.

-Conspiracy theories about Presley's supposed faked death are considered a forerunner of many others both in pop culture and the political arena, including the idea that Avril Lavigne has been replaced as well as the 9/11 truth movement, QAnon and COVID denial.
+Some commentators see conspiracy theories about Presley's supposed faked death as forerunners of many other outlandish claims in pop culture and the political arena, including that Michael Jackson may still be alive and the idea that Avril Lavigne has been replaced as well as the 9/11 truth movement, QAnon and COVID denial.